Election officials search CM Bommai’s car in poll-bound Karnataka | Politics

 - India

-Election officials on Friday intercepted and checked Karnataka Chief Minister Basavaraj Bommai's car when he was on his way to a temple in Chikkaballapura district.
+Election officials on Friday intercepted and checked Karnataka Chief Minister Basavaraj Bommai's car when he was on his way to a temple in Bengaluru Rural district.

 The Model Code of Conduct is in force in the State, which goes to polls on May 10.